ETHIOPIA – The South

 Things are organized for tourists because they want to see it and pay.
 You are a white person who brings money and other presents.
 It is often recommended to not go there.
 Pay hundreds for unnecessary guides that will walk you through the market making the experience worse.

-You can get better experience spending more time, try to become a part of community a little better and ask around.
+You can get a better experience by spending more time, trying to become a part of the community a little better and asking around.
 There are many small villages that you don’t pay, untouched and no crowds.
-Many may not be open for tourists.
+Many may not be open to tourists.
 It is often the unscheduled places that are best.
 Meet locals through couchsurfing.

 Saturday Market.